Arevy/e-commerce-backend/README.md

 - Supports catalog, cart, checkout, payments, wishlists, reviews, and address management flows required by both customer and admin surfaces.
+- Session-based authentication with secure HTTP-only cookies (`sid`) and Redis-backed session storage that now powers the store front and admin portal.
 - Exposes a `getUserContext` aggregate that hydrates cart, wishlist, addresses, and identity details in one call for the store front and support tools.
 - Dedicated `customerSupport` GraphQL namespace so support agents can audit and